iiasa/xl2gdx/README.md

   `x.y.z` is the R version.

   * **⚠️Warning:** When installing R, old R versions are not automatically removed.
 Having multiple R versions installed can cause confusion.
-Remove the older version unless you have good reasons to keep them.
+Remove any older R installations unless you have good reasons to keep it.
+Be sure to delete any references to a removed R installation as could be present in the `PATH`, `R_GAMS_SYSDIR`, and other environment variables.

   * **⚠️Note:** After updating R, you will need re-install R packages.

   * **⚠️Attention:** When you use RStudio and update R, you should make sure that RStudio is using the new R installation by configuring it under **Tools >> Global options ... >> General**.

 - The [tidyverse](https://www.tidyverse.org/) curated R package collection.
-From the R prompts, install with
+From the R prompt, you can install the tidyverse by issuing:
   ```R
   install.packages("tidyverse")
   ```
-  or use the RStudio package manager.
+  Alternatively, you can use the RStudio package management tab, but make sure that RStudio is using the on-path R installation.
 - [**gdxrrw**](https://github.com/GAMS-dev/gdxrrw), an R package for
   reading/writing GDX files from R. To
   [make **gdxrrw** find the GAMS system directory](https://github.com/GAMS-dev/gdxrrw#checking-if-gdxrrw-is-installed-correctly)